vargasa/ESC22/basic/environment.md

 You have been assigned a personal account, with a username of the form `studentNM`, where `NM` is a number between 56 and 81.
-You should have received a mail from ??? with subject ??? including the credentials and the instructions to log on the CNAF gateway host.
+You should have received a mail from _sysop@cnaf.infn.it_ with subject _Account at CNAF_, including the credentials and the instructions to log on the CNAF gateway host.
 In the following, when you see `student`, replace it with your personal account.

 To log on the computers prepared for the School, you have to go first through the CNAF gateway host, named `bastion.cnaf.infn.it`, with the username